Smart insole that detects workplace falls to be trialled in maritime sector

 STFs, which the Ministry of Manpower (MOM) defines as occurring on level surfaces or stairs, are a key cause of workplace accidents across many industries here, and the marine sector is no different.

-MOM told The Straits Times that from 2018 to 2022, STFs were one of the top three incident types for major workplace injuries in the industry.
+MOM told The Straits Times that from 2018 to 2022, STFs were among the top three incident types for major workplace injuries in the industry.

 Ms Adeline Ng, director of the ministry’s Workplace Safety and Health Institute, said: “Some of the contributory factors leading to STFs include poor situational awareness, slippery or uneven surfaces, and clutter.”

-Adding that there were also many STF near-misses that were unreported, she added that these were potential indicators of existing hazards or poor workplace practices that needed to be rectified.
+Adding that there were also many STF near-misses that were unreported, she said these were potential indicators of existing hazards or poor workplace practices that needed to be rectified.

-Although still in its early stages of development, the gadget was tested in 2021 with a few workers, which helped the researchers to gather more inputs for their design.
+Although still in its early stages of development, the gadget was tested in 2021 with a few workers, which helped the researchers to gather more inputs for the design.

 They hope to gear up the insole for harsher conditions and provide a customisable option to fit one’s foot shape better.

-Prof Lim, who is also from NUS’ Department of Biomedical Engineering, said: “Hopefully, with this technology in place, we can proactively monitor unreported STFs, which helps to minimise the number of workplace accidents that results in major injuries or fatalities.”
+Prof Lim, who is also from the department of biomedical engineering at NUS, said: “Hopefully, with this technology in place, we can proactively monitor unreported STFs, which helps to minimise the number of workplace accidents that result in major injuries or fatalities.”

 The team is also looking into future applications of the smart insole to mitigate STFs in the construction, aviation and manufacturing industries.